Arya-Prasad/GraphQL/README.md

 # GraphQL
 An example project showing integration of Graphene, Flask and SQLAlchemy.
 This is based on the [Example Flask+SQLAlchemy Project](https://github.com/graphql-python/graphene-sqlalchemy/tree/master/examples/flask_sqlalchemy).

-I have included GraphQl mutations and have used graphene.relay for pagination.
-See example queries below.
+I have included GraphQL mutations and have used graphene.relay for pagination.
+See Wiki for example queries.

 # Set up Guide